 - Downloads: Some titles can be downloaded for you to view on the go when the internet connection is spotty, and streaming is not possible.

 - Toggle Auto Play: You can turn off auto-play so that the next video does not start streaming automatically.

 - Video Library: The titles you purchased on Amazon are listed here.

-Just like Netflix Amazon provides two subscription options, but with a lot of added benefits which Netflix can’t match.
+Just like Netflix Amazon provides two subscription options, but with a lot of added benefits that Netflix can’t match.

 - Subscribe to Amazon Instant Video only ($8.99 / month).

 - Get Amazon Instant Video subscription as a part of Amazon Prime subscription ($10.99 / month which totals $131.88 over 12 months or one-time annual payment of $99).
 This package also includes all the benefits of Amazon Prime listed below.

 Of course, for either plan, you can get a one-month free trial.